Humanify-nl/hum-webpack/README.md

   index.html
 ```

+Notes:
-Note: you probably won't need index.html for wordpress, just enqueueu the bundle.js.
+- You probably won't need index.html for wordpress, just enqueue the bundle.js.
+- Jquery is assumed to be handled by wordpress itself, if not; add the script as per your preferences.